Living Benefits Rider offers peace of mind.

-Although policyowners in this situation can also access funds through a policy loan or by surrendering their policy, in most cases, the Living Benefits Rider may provide more funds than either of these options.
-This is because policy loans or surrenders are usually based on cash value accumulated on the policy, while the amount available from the Living Benefits Rider is generally based on the policy’s face value, any additional insurance added onto the policy, and (if applicable) an amount payable under a rider that provides a level amount of insurance.
+Policyowners in this situation can also access funds through a policy loan or a policy surrender.
+In most cases, however, the LBR may provide more funds than a policy loan or surrender.
+This is because policy loans or surrenders are usually based on cash value, while the amount available from the Living Benefits Rider is generally based on the policy’s face value, paid-up additions, and (if applicable) an amount payable under a rider that provides a level amount of insurance.
 The LBR may be exercised only once; the rider will terminate once a claim for accelerated benefits is made.

-This rider can be added to new or existing policies4 at the policyowner’s request (if issued after 1985), at no additional charge.
-There are, however, some exceptions.
-In addition, a one-time administrative fee is assessed if the Living Benefits rider is exercised.
-The policyowner elects living benefits coverage and can choose to do so at anytime.
+At the policyowner’s request, this rider can be added to new or existing policies,4 (if issued after 1985), for a one-time charge, which is applied when the rider is exercised.
+The policyowner merely has to elect living benefits coverage, and can choose to do so anytime.
 The policyowner can even elect living benefits coverage at the same time that he/she furnishes New York Life with medical proof that a terminal illness exists.

-2 Medical proof that the insured has twelve months or fewer to live (six in Michigan) is required.
+2 Medical proof that the insured has 12 months or fewer to live (six in Michigan) is required.
 Your New York Life agent will be able to provide you with information specific to your state should you wish to request the benefits.

 3 Benefit is subject to the approval of any policy assignees or irrevocable beneficiaries.